MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/prepare-go-live.md

 # required metadata

 title: Prepare for go-live
-description: This topic describes how to prepare to go live with a project by using Microsoft Dynamics Lifecycle Services (LCS).
+description: This topic provides guidance about how to prepare for the go-live for Finance and Operations apps.
 author: ClaudiaBetz-Haubold
 ms.date: 05/12/2022
 ms.topic: article